fattyageboy/berthcare/docs/V1-visits-migration.md

 **Implementation:**
 - INTEGER field for minutes
-- Check constraint ensures it matches actual time difference
+- Check constraint ensures it matches actual time difference (rounded to nearest minute)
+- Uses ROUND() to handle floating-point precision issues
-- Application calculates on check-out
+- Application calculates on check-out and rounds to nearest minute

 ### 5. Status ENUM as VARCHAR with CHECK Constraint